doersino/excessivelyadequate.com/_posts/2024-10-02-booksthack.md

 The inline comments explain what's happening in nigh-excruciating detail, but in short: The script determines the page's identifier, uses that to assemble a permalink, which it then patches into the sidebar, finally adding a click handler to copy the permalink to the clipboard (while providing visual feedback) instead of navigating to it.

-## Displaying banners (or making other style modifications) based on tags
+## Displaying banners (or making other style changes) based on tags

 To perform the initial migration of our DokuWiki content into BookStack, we'd built a script that renders DokuWiki's formatting syntax as HTML, adjusts wikilinks to target BookStack's URL scheme, collects images and other media, then uploads all that via [BookStack's API](https://www.bookstackapp.com/docs/admin/hacking-bookstack/#bookstack-api).
 This process transferred most pages just fine, but some were in need of minor adjustment – which is why we had our script set a tag `check-import` on each page, aptly named to indicate the need to manually check whether everything's still up to snuff.